yomishino/MyDalamudPlugins/README.md

 > Please note there is no guarantee testing builds of plugins will function correctly.

 - [ActionEffectRange](https://github.com/yomishino/FFXIVActionEffectRange)
-    **[testing only]** provides a visual cue on the effect range of the AoE action the player has just used
+    provides a visual cue on the effect range of the AoE action the player has just used
 - [AetherCompass](https://github.com/yomishino/FFXIVAetherCompass)
-    **[testing only]** automatically detects certain objects/NPCs such as Aether Currents nearby and shows where they are
+    automatically detects certain objects/NPCs such as Aether Currents nearby and shows where they are
 - [TitleRenamed](https://github.com/yomishino/FFXIVTitleRenamed)
     **[not currently maintained]** renames a title displayed on the nameplates